-This blog site is intended to be a platform for me to share my work. i am an equine podiatrist specialising in handling wild, untouched, feral and difficult to handle equines.
+I am an Equine Podiatrist specialising in handling wild, untouched, feral and difficult to handle equines.

 Touching into the wild heart of horses is how I work.
 It comes from my understanding of their innate evolutionary needs and my desire to see them living a happy and healthy life.

 My fascination with equine behaviour has led me along the path of specialising in working with horses that are often labelled ‘problem’ or ‘dangerous’.
 Finding low stress ways to handle them that also builds trust and connection is the foundation of my work.
 I feel a deep satisfaction when I can help a horse feel safe and calm enough to be handled by humans.
 I don’t have set methods or techniques but instead use my experience, alongside adaptability to introduce and then establish straightforward handling.

-I am presently dividing my time between Scotland and studying zebra in Zimbabwe.
+I am presently dividing my time between Scotland and Zimbabwe, where I am studying Plains Zebra.

 Thank you for visiting my page…